CombustionToolbox/combustion_toolbox/README.md

 ---
 ⚠️ **NOTE**

 - The shock and detonations routines are based on Caltech’s Shock and Detonation Toolbox [Browne et. al (2008)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.181.1150&rep=rep1&type=pdf).
-This is going to be replaced by with a specific in-house routine.
+This is going to be replaced ith a specific in-house routine.
 - At the moment, the Python version does not have all the capabilities that the MATLAB version has.
 I will continue with the development of this version adding all the remaining capabilities.
 I will also add a GUI using Qt and Pyside2.

 ---